Adityasingh098/-Binary-Search-Song-Library-Management-System-/README.md

 ### Project Structure

--**index.html**: Main HTML file containing the structure of the web application.
+1.-**index.html**: Main HTML file containing the structure of the web application.
--**style.css**: CSS file for styling the HTML elements and layout of the application.
+2.-**style.css**: CSS file for styling the HTML elements and layout of the application.
--**script.js**: JavaScript file containing the logic for dynamic behavior and functionalities of the application.
+3.-**script.js**: JavaScript file containing the logic for dynamic behavior and functionalities of the application.
--**Images**: Folder containing any images used in the application, such as icons or album covers.
+4.-**Images**: Folder containing any images used in the application, such as icons or album covers.

 ### Additional Project Ideas